Conveuropean logo

 Arth Switzerland

-Last weekend we had a first glimpse of the future autumn since we climbed with a couple of friends to the peak of Rigi Kulm, also called the “Queen of the Mountains”, through some foggy weather and the temperature dropped to around 10 degrees.
-Unfortunately we missed the view from the top but when we were walking down the sky clear up slightly and we were able to get an idea how amazing was the view.
-When we were walking back to Goldau after a nice descend through the forest we were welcomed by a nice view of its twin town Arth, with the Zug lake.
-I’m not 100% sure but I think that is what I got in this picture.
+Last weekend we had a first glimpse of the future autumn since we climbed with a couple of friends to the peak of Rigi Kulm, also called the “Queen of the Mountains,” through some foggy weather and the temperature dropped to around 10 degrees.
+Unfortunately, we missed the view from the top, but when we were walking down, the sky cleared up slightly, and we were able to get an idea of how amazing the view was.
+When we were walking back to Goldau after a nice descent through the forest, we were welcomed by a nice view of its twin town Arth, with the Zug lake.
+I’m not 100% sure, but I think that is what I got in this picture.
 Rigi is definitively a nice walk, but prepare your calf muscles!

 Hiking in the Bernese Oberland mountains